robert/robert.github.com/_posts/2019-12-21-ppab5-how-to-make-your-programs-shorter.md

   Destination = "610 Townsend Street, San Francisco"
 ```

 And here's the `get_data` function as it is written today.
 It's perfectly correct and functioning, but it's also an 80-line monster.
 Have a read of it.
 Before reading further, see if you can identify any unnecessarily verbose sections.
-Then see if you can rewrite it in a much pithier form (as we'll see, I was able to get it down to around 23 lines, making it more readable in the process):
+Then see if you can rewrite it in a much pithier form.
+As we'll see, I was able to get it down to around 23 lines, making it more readable in the process.

 ```python
 class Database: